How often do you pray for yourself? Do you struggle praying yourself?

 If you struggle to pray for yourself, start with Psalm 139.
 Read the verses slowly, out loud to God.
 Reflect on how perfectly He understands you, how deeply He loves you, and that He is always present with you.
 Allow yourself to feel uncomfortable and share those feelings with Jesus.
 Ask Him to show you what it looks like to pray for yourself in ways that glorify Him.
 Ask Him to help you grow in vulnerability and intimacy with Him.
 It may take time for this to feel comfortable, but don’t let the discomfort keep you from seeking Jesus through personal prayer.
 Keep coming back to Him and watch how He will impact your relationship with Him for the better.

 It is not selfish to pray for yourself.
-God is not too busy, you are not too damaged, and your prayers are not insignificant.
 Because of Jesus, through the Spirit, we can have access to our Heavenly Father who is ready to meet with us.
 (Ephesians 2:18)